Xiaoya-Jiang/Talking-Past-Each-Other-on-Twitter/README.md

 ### Notes for the codes
 Part 1 and part 2 are in R, Part 3 is in Stata.

 There are comments in the codes for reference of each major steps of analysis.

 Some codes take long time to run.
 In this case, there are comments noting codes would take time to run.

-In the codes for later parts of the analysis, there are functions to directly read files obtained by previous codes.
+In later parts of the analysis, there are functions to directly read files obtained by previous codes.